triantonugroho/BGVR/chapter_08/experiment_8_1_3/README.md

-# 8.1.
+## 8.1.
 Fundamentals of Genetic Variation

-## 8.1.3 Practical Perspectives and HPC Concurrency

 ### experiment_8_1_3